deathstar/QServCollect/readme.md

 - Cmake: https://cmake.org/download/

 ##CONFIGURATION
-- Configure general attributes in server-init.cfg
+- Configure general attributes in config/server-init.cfg
-- Configure authkeys in users.cfg
+- Add authkeys in config/users.cfg
-- Flagruns are stored in flagruns.cfg
-Note: you may want to type: "chmod 777 flagruns.cfg" from command line if flagruns aren’t writing (for full file permissions)
+- Type `chmod 777 config/flagruns.cfg` from command line to give QServ permission to store flagruns

 ##QUICK SETUP
+- Forward the ports on your router to the internal IP address of the computer which has QServ (28785 and 28786 TCP/UDP are standard)
 - download QServ from https://codeload.github.com/deathstar/QServCollect/zip/master
 - place the QServCollect folder on your Desktop
 - change directories into it: cd Desktop/QServCollect